-A breath test can be carried out at the scene of a traffic stop or at the police station.
+A breath test can be carried out at the scene of a traffic stop or the police station.
 A breath test usually involves a handheld device in which the individual blows into the device to get a blood alcohol content reading.
-Breathalyzer tests are also quite inaccurate tests and our lawyers have helped get many cases thrown out based on inaccurate breathalyzer results.
+Breathalyzer tests are also quite inaccurate tests, and our lawyers have helped get many cases thrown out based on inaccurate breathalyzer results.

 Blood, Chemical, or Other Bodily Substance Testing

 A medical professional must carry out a blood test, chemical test, or urine test, and law enforcement must have a search warrant to conduct this test.
 This test should be carried out at a police station and not at the scene.
 A blood test can pick up alcohol in your bloodstream and any controlled substances, such as marijuana or cocaine.